 11 Mar 2019

-Martin Gallagher, Superintendent, Police Scotland, is currently deployed to the Criminal Justice Services Division.
-He is a former reserve Army Officer, having served with the Argyll and Sutherland Highlanders.
-Martin’s policing background is mainly in intelligence and the investigation of serious crime.
-He has also worked directly to executive staff in a number of roles including national crisis events, the London Olympics and the closure of the Association of Chief Police Officers in Scotland.
-He completed a posting as the Area Commander of Paisley, and followed this as Business Lead on the force’s £27Million successful Mobile Working Project.
+Martin Gallagher is a former Superintendent with Police Scotland.
+He now works as an associate with the London Policing College.
+Martin’s background is mainly in intelligence, the investigation of serious crime and command roles.
+He has also worked on national crisis events, the London Olympics, and COP26.
+He completed a posting as the Area Commander of Paisley in Scotland, and followed this as Business Lead on the force’s £30 Million successful Mobile Working Digital Project.

-Senior Analyst, Global Initiative against Transnational Organized Crime
+Network Coordination Associate, Global Initiative against Transnational Organized Crime

 Analyst and JIED Managing Editor, Global Initiative Against Transnational Organized Crime